Glazed Fig & Almond Tart

 - In a large saucepan, combine all ingredients for glazed figs; bring to a boil.
 Reduce heat; cover and simmer for 25-30 minutes or until figs are tender.
 Uncover; cook an additional 5-10 minutes or until figs are glazed and 3 tablespoons liquid remains.
 Remove from the heat; cool completely.

-- For filling, in a small bowl, beat the cream cheese, honey and lemon peel until smooth; spread over crust.
+- For filling, in a small bowl, beat the cream cheese, honey and lemon zest until smooth; spread over crust.
 Arrange figs over filling; drizzle with remaining liquid.
 Serve immediately or cover and refrigerate until chilled.
 Just before serving, sprinkle with almonds and confectioners' sugar if desired.

 Editor's NoteTo toast nuts, bake in a shallow pan in a 350° oven for 5-10 minutes or cook in a skillet over low heat until lightly browned, stirring occasionally.